Teen banking service Step raises $100M Series C, announces Steph Curry’s investment – TechCrunch

 “Franklin [Templeton is] obviously, one of the largest financial institutions in the world.
 And, as we start thinking about investments and the journey of the customer, to have a great brand like Franklin Templeton that’s invested in this round — I think it’s just a testament to where they see the world going,” he says.

-Step’s fundraise falls on the same day that competitor Current and Greenlight, both who focus on families, also raised new rounds.
+Step’s fundraise falls on the same day that competitor Current and Greenlight, both which focus on families, also raised new rounds.